Mohanadragab192000/EmojiDB/README.md

 # EmojiDB

-EmojiDB is a memory-first, encrypted, emoji-encoded embedded database engine written in Go.
+EmojiDB is a memory-first, 100% emoji-encoded embedded database engine written in Go.

 ## Features
-- **Memory-First**: High-speed ingestion using Hot Heaps.
+- **Total Emoji Storage**: Every byte on disk (magic, metadata, payload) is stored as emojis.
-- **Encrypted**: AES-GCM encryption for all stored data.
+- **Mandatory Encryption**: AES-GCM encryption is enforced for all stored data.
-- **Emoji Encoding**: Encrypted bytes are mapped to a deterministic set of 256 emojis.
+- **Memory-First**: High-speed ingestion using Hot Heaps and batch clumping.
 - **Safety Engine**: Automatic 30-minute recovery window for updates and deletes.
 - **Fluent Query API**: Simple, chainable filtering and projection.